Using OIDC

 Step 3.
 The provider creates a cryptographically random code_verifier and generates a code_challenge from this Code examples of using PCKE are available here.
 The verifier must be stored for later use.

 Step 4.
-The third-party Service must redirect the user to the VTS Identity provider (use authorizationendpoint in OIDC configuration shared by the VTS team) along with the code challenge and ext-integration-id that is added to the redirectURL as a query param._Note: This has to be implemented using custom logic built by the third-party but only required when using custom claims
+The third-party service must redirect the user to the VTS Identity provider (use authorization_endpoint in OIDC configuration shared by the VTS team) along with the following query params added to the redirectURL:

 Step 7.
 The user is redirected to the third-party service’s callback URL, with a single-use authorization code.
 The callback URL must be on a pre-configured whitelist on the VTS end.
 Note: This must be the same callback URL configured by the third-party under Activate’s integrations.